COVID-19 Update: COVID-19 Vaccination Requirement for All Green Card Applicants Read More

-Immigration Lawyer Chicago/ Immigration Forms: Where Do I Get Immigration Forms?/ CR1 vs IR1 Spouse Visas: What’s the Difference?
+Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ CR1 vs IR1 Spouse Visas: What’s the Difference?

 You’ve met the one you want to marry, but they’re a U.S. citizen and you’re not.
 Now, you’re navigating the complicated process of obtaining a marriage-based green card while living abroad.
 One of your main choices is whether to pursue a CR1 or IR1 visa, both of which will allow you to move to the United States with your spouse.

 In this blog, we’ll outline the key differences between these two visas, the cost, and the processing time so that you can make the best decision when filing for your spousal visa.

 The difference between the two types of spouse visas lies mainly in the length of time it takes for you to become a permanent resident in the U.S.

 The CR1 visa allows you to enter the United States as a conditional resident, meaning that after two years, you’ll have to file for a 10-year green card.
 This visa is for spouses who have been married for less than two years when they arrive in the U.S.